shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 # References

-When you have completed the tutorial, you are ready to learn more about [Forkless upgrading runtime](https://substrate.dev/docs/en/tutorials/forkless-upgrade/) by Jimmy Chu.
+When you have completed the tutorial, you are ready to learn more about [Forkless upgrading runtime](https://substrate.dev/docs/en/tutorials/forkless-upgrade/) tutorial by Jimmy Chu.